jlegatheaux/RC2020-assignments/assignment-3/README.md

 }
 ```
 # PART II
-# A Client and Server for File Transfers using TCP
+# A Client and Server for file transfers using TCP

 ## Summary